forestgrape/coronavirus/7_social/controlling.md

 -->

 ### Testing Benefits

+> **To be redone** (23.8.21).
+I opted here back in 2020 for benefit associated testing, it is widespread now in 2021.
+However not in the sense this was once intended and written back in November 2020:
+> * The idea was to have easy accessible tests without 'punishment' upon a positive test result and some motivation to take tests in *sensible* situations and not required testing for day-to-day life.
+  >> In Switzerland antigen test are free to obtain in pharmacies (limited number per month).
+I consider this a good solution in sensible situations one can do two times a morning before breakfast test and if both are negative, changes are low for a Covid infection ([Covid Diagnosis](../3_medical/diagnosis_and_viral_load.md)).
+> * In November 2020 the situation was different than now in than in August 2021: [Immunisation options](../10_vaccines/immunization.md) for risk groups are available and   promising treatments options are proposed (citations in work; on this page there is 'only' a brainstorming chapter on [Topical Treatments](../6_prevention_and_treatment/topical_treatment.md)).

 Often turning up for test is not associated with any benefits, on the contrary if tested positive for Covid in many countries a home [isolation rules](#covid-19-cases-and-quarantine) apply and one needs to disclose contacts and possibly movement history.
 A different approach is whitelist testing e.g. those who test negative get benefits.
 * Experiences:
   * Many countries require negative tests for entry.